k3t3n/FlyConn/supplemetary_material/SuppInfo.md

 `ARI.xlsx` : Pairwise ARI values for different combinations of parameter choices.

-`labels.xlsx` : Different labels and
+`labels.xlsx` : Assigned labels for each connectivity-based class.
+Additional sheets include supplemental data calculated for each class, along with a summary of the procedure used to assign the corresponding labels.

 ## Movie